Rome trial opens for 4 members of Egyptian security forces

-ROME (AP) — The trial of four high-ranking members of Egypt’s security forces started Thursday without the Egyptians on hand to face charges they were involved in the abduction, torture and killing in Cairo of an Italian doctoral student.
+ROME (AP) — The trial of four high-ranking members of Egypt’s security forces opened Thursday without the Egyptians on hand to face charges that they were involved in the abduction, torture and killing in Cairo of an Italian doctoral student.

-Giulio Regeni’s parents and sister walked into the Rome courthouse without making a statement.
-The Italian government announced on the eve of the trial that it would join the trial’s civil portion as an injured party in the case.
+Defense lawyers immediately called for the trial to be suspended, saying their clients had never been formally notified of the charges and are technically “untraceable.”
+Prosecutor Sergio Colaiocco said the four knew very well the trial was beginning and yet failed to show up.

-In December, Italian prosecutors formally put the four Egyptians under investigation for their alleged roles in the 2016 slaying of Regeni, and a judge ordered them to stand trial in May.
-It has always been expected that they would be tried in absentia.
+The tribunal judges were meeting to decide whether and how the trial could go on.

 His mother has said his body was so mutilated by torture that she was only able to recognize the tip of his nose when she viewed it.
 Human rights activists have said the marks on his body resembled those resulting from widespread torture in Egyptian facilities.